Dropout Neural Network Training Viewed from a Percolation Perspective: Percolation Theory for Dropout NN Neural Networks

 \subsection{Bond percolation}

-We next study the dropconnect--bond percolation model.
-However, this is more challenging.
-There can now be cuts in the graph which are not just across one layer, but rather across many layers.
-This is illustrated in \Cref{fig:3:sitecomparison}.

-Observe in \Cref{fig:3:sitecomparison} that there is only a graph cut in site percolation if an entire layer of vertices have been deleted as in (b).
-In bond percolation, there is similarly a cut if the entire layer of edges is missing (c), but additionally, the cut may instead extend across many layers as given in \Cref{fig:3:sitecomparison}(d).
+The dropconnect-bond percolation model is more challenging to study, as graph cuts may span across many layers at once, as illustrated in \zcref[S]{fig:3:sitecomparison}.
+Site percolation only cuts the graph if an entire layer of vertices has been deleted, as in \zcref[S]{fig:3:sitecomparison}(b).
+In bond percolation, there is similarly a cut if the entire layer of edges is missing, see \zcref[S]{fig:3:sitecomparison}(c), but additionally, the cut may instead extend across many layers as given in \zcref[S]{fig:3:sitecomparison}(d).

 Fortunately, we can still obtain an exact characterisation of the bond percolation function.
 Computing the crossing probability is akin to path counting.
-However, because the paths overlap, there are dependencies amongst them.
+However, there are dependencies amongst the overlapping paths.
 To circumnavigate this issue, we can exploit the layered structure and directness of the graph.
 This allows one to obtain a recursive result by conditioning on the number of vertices reached by a path in each layer.

-\begin{lemma} Let $p\in(0,1), W, L\in\NN$.
+\begin{lemma} Let $p\in(0,1)$, $W$, $L\in\NN$.
 Then